shidel/fd-nls/imgedit/readme.md

 etc) are attached to the executable.
 This eliminates the need for an end user to worry about such things.

-Also, the utilities to monitor the FD-NLS project don't handle multiapplication for single projects.
+Also, the utilities to monitor the FD-NLS project don't handle multiple applications for single projects.
 Eventually, I'll get around to adding that.
 But, in the meantime, I've just mimicked the normal dir structure for the main program in the ImgEdit project.

 Put your translation files in the same directory as ImgEdit.
 Then simply set your language *SET LANG=ML* and run ImgEdit.
 It will see those files and use them instead of any included translations.

+For the __Help text__, rename it to HELPTXT.* (like HELPTXT.TR) and place it in the same directory as well.

 If you notice the font for your language is not correct.
 Just fetch it from the [Inferno fonts](https://github.com/shidel/fd-nls/tree/master/inferno/fonts) pool here on FD-NLS.
 Drop that font in the same directory and it will override the built in font.
 Oh, and you can easily edit it in ImgEdit as well.